Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

-due to the oscillatory term causing cancellations in the integral to leading order.
+due to the oscillatory term causing cancellations in the integral to leading order and so not contributing.

-It is instructive to compare (\ref{U14}) to the analogous result in relation to the $\beta = 2$ log-gas model with Boltzmann factor $\prod_{1 \le j < k \le N}| z_k - z_j |^2$.
+It is instructive to compare (\ref{U14}) to the analogous result in relation to the $\beta = 2$ log-gas model with Boltzmann factor $\prod_{1 \le j < k \le N}| z_k - z_j |^2$, \alert{the domain now $B_1$ rather than $\partial B_1$}.
 Up to normalisation, the latter arises in random matrix theory as the eigenvalue PDF of the top $N \times N$ sub-block of an $(N+1) \times (N+1)$ Haar distributed random matrix \cite{ZS99}.
 This is again a determinantal point process, now with kernel

 where the validity of the large $N$ form requires $w \ne 1$.
 From this functional form, it follows from integration by parts that

 which we recognise as $1/2$ of the smoothed part of $\rho_{(2),N}^T(\theta,\theta')$ as implied by (\ref{U12}) (by the smoothed part, we mean after application of the identity noted below (\ref{U13}) with the oscillatory term discarded).
 In particular, this provides another way to arrive at the limiting boundary fluctuation formula (\ref{U14}); albeit multiplied by $1/2$ (see the subsection below for more on this modification).